FROM OUR EXPERTS

 pharmacist your medical history, especially of:

-certain brain disorders (e.g., head injury, tumor, increased
+brain disorders (such as head injury, tumor, seizures,

 You should know